-Upon completion of the holding company reorganization, Holdings' authorized capital stock will consist of 437,500,000 shares of common stock (\$1 par value), and 22,043,067 shares of Preferred Stock (\$1 par value), of which 180,000 shares of Series A Convertible Perpetual Preferred Stock will be outstanding.
+Upon completion of the holding company reorganization, Holdings' authorized capital stock will consist of 437,500,000 shares of common stock (\$1 par value), of which [•] will be outstanding, and 22,043,067 shares of Preferred Stock (\$1 par value), of which 180,000 shares of Series A Convertible Perpetual Preferred Stock will be outstanding.
 The number of shares of Holdings common stock that will be outstanding upon completion of the holding company reorganization will be equal to the number of shares of Xerox common stock outstanding immediately prior to the completion of the holding company reorganization.